-Metro HRA administers the largest Housing Choice Voucher program in the state of Minnesota.
-The program provides housing for over 6,500 households throughout Anoka, Carver, and most of suburban Hennepin and Ramsey Counties - see map (pdf).
+Metro HRA is the largest administrator of the Housing Choice Voucher Program in the state of Minnesota.
+The program partners with private rental market landlords to provide affordable housing opportunities for households in the region.
+Participants pay a minimum of 30% of their income toward their rent and the HRA pays the remaining to the property owner.
+The Metro HRA serves nearly 100 communities in Anoka, Carver, and most of suburban Hennepin and Ramsey Counties - see map (PDF).

 Families may rent any type of housing in the Metro HRA service area from participating property owners.
 Eligible households pay 30% to 40% of their incomes for rent, and Metro HRA pays the remainder, within established rent guidelines.